-MOOTRAL is an AgriTech company based in Switzerland that develops innovative solutions for companies and governments to reduce greenhouse gas (GHG) emissions from the agricultural sector.
-Our first technology is Mootral Ruminant, a natural feed supplement that significantly reduces methane emissions from ruminants.
-Mootral Ruminant is based on a proprietary combination of organosulfur compounds from garlic and bioflavonoids extracted from citrus.
-Our research over the last 10 years (under both lab and commercial farm conditions) shows a 30% reduction in emitted methane.
+Mootral is a Swiss AgriTech company that develops innovative carbon reduction solutions for companies and governments.
+Its first solution is a natural feed supplement that significantly reduces methane emissions from ruminants.
+Mootral is based on a proprietary combination of active compounds from garlic and flavonoids derived from citrus.
+Our research shows a nearly complete inhibition of emitted methane in lab experiments that reaches up to 38% reduction under real farm conditions

 The Mootral business model sets out to prove “there is good business in the business of doing good”.
 Mootral unlocks new, innovative and profitable approaches to reducing GHG emissions, including the creation of a new climate-friendly food standard for beef and dairy products and a “cow credit” currency.
 Mootral is a “win-win” for all, but especially for farmers.
 Today, farmers are facing economic hardships and regulatory challenges unforeseen just a few decades ago.
 In order to support their future financial prosperity in a sustainable way, and one that meets the emerging needs of consumers, new thinking is needed.
 Mootral is the result of that thinking – bringing strong benefits to all stakeholders.